sherlockdoyle/Handwriter/README.md

 Instead, we use a vertical displacement map like the following to shrink the right side of the block.
 ![Vertical displacement map](img/displacement-map.png)
 This generates the slants as shown above with proper column alignment.
-The amount to slant the lines in this step can be controlled with the `-s` option; `0` means no movement, other values move in the positive (upward) or negative (downward) direction.
+The amount to slant the lines in this step can be controlled with the `-k` option; `0` means no movement, other values move in the positive (upward) or negative (downward) direction.

 ### Backgrounds